Seltsam1/python-analysis-financial-and-polling-data/README.md

 There are two folders: PyBank and PyPoll
 - Both contain a Resources folder with a csv file and an Analysis folder with an example output text file
 - There is a "main.py" python script file in each folder
-- Run the "main.py" script from the appropriate folder to read the csv file and produce the output text file
+- Run the "main.py" script from the appropriate folder to read the csv file and produce the output text file ("analysis.txt")

 ## Features